pranavvss/Automated-Trading-Bot-v1/README.md

 import numpy as np
 import logging

+#Update (Change logs - 2023) If you want (recommeded) to trade of paper trading(fake money) to test out this bot, I recommend using Alpaca Trading brokers, Its easy to setup a paper trading account there.
+#For alpaca you'll need to import following libraries, If you wish to use any another provider make sure to research on how their apis can be implemented in the code

+import alpaca_trade_api as tradeapi from datetime import datetime

 ```
 Explanation -
 yfinance: A Python library to download historical market data from Yahoo Finance.